 Lab Liftoff: Robot Zoo

 Every Tuesday, Wednesday and Thursday in August we have one hour masterclasses covering exciting topics like virtual reality, trying out animation, building hologram viewers and learning how to create digital sounds.
-There are sponsored places at all our masterclasses, follow the links below to book the dates you want to attend
+These Masterclasses include entry to the Mega Maker Lab.
+There are sponsored places at all our masterclasses, follow the links below to book the dates you want to attend.
+A masterclass ticket includes entry for one adult and one child to the Mega Maker Lab.
+You must stay with your child at the Masterclasses and throughout your time at the Mega Maker Lab.

 Virtual Worlds Masterclass